Tim Anstee

-Tim Anstee (born 19 May 1997 in Australia) is an Australian rugby union player who plays for the in Super Rugby.
+Tim Anstee (born 19 May 1997 in Australia) is an Australian rugby union player who plays for the Worcester Warriors in the Champ Rugby.
 His playing position is flanker.
 He was named in the Force squad for the 2021 Super Rugby AU season.
 He had previously represented the Australia Sevens team at 24 competitions between 2016 and 2020.
 Tim was nominated for Cosmopolitan Bachelor of the Year in 2017.

+On 19 May 2025, Anstee confirms his move to England to join re-vamped Worcester Warriors in the Champ Rugby for the 2025-26 season.